harmonoid/harmonoid/README.md

 ## Features

 - **Powerful metadata engine**
+  - Indexes all your music into albums & artists according to embedded tags.
 - **Discord integration**
+  - Show your friends what you listen.
 - **Play local music**
+  - Local music playback.
+Strong format support.
 - **Play YouTube music**
+  - Play YouTube music directly with a link or search for it.
+YouTube music must be available in your country.
 - **Small size**
+  - < 15 MB standalone installer.
 - **Lyrics retriever**
+  - Gets lyrics for your music.
 - **Beautiful user interface**
+  - Awesome user interface.
 - **Ads free forever**
+  - No advertisements.
 - **Playlists**
+  - Create ever-staying playlists for your music.
 - **Freedom**
+  - Open source.
 - **Personalization**
+  - Set your favorite colors & themes.

 ## License